Forwardspace/SGE/docs/source/usage/qsg.rst

 ------------

 If you open the file "test.cpp", you'll see the ``main()`` function.
-The code here sets up SGE by calling ``sge::Renderer::init(...)`` and creating two :doc:`StaticObjects <../classes/objects/staticobject>`.
-It then sets their position and rotation.
+The code here sets up SGE by calling ``sge::Renderer::init(...)`` and creating a simple scene using physics and instancing.
-It creates a :doc:`ShaderProgram <../classes/shaders/shaderprogram>`, before finally creating a wooden :doc:`Texture <../classes/textures/texture>` and assigning it to the two Objects.

-(currently, there is also some GUI code here; the GUI is in development - you can ignore it for now)
+It also enables the FPS camera to allow the player to move.

-This demonstrates a very simple program.
+This demonstrates a very simple SGE program.
 If you want more details, carry on reading.

 Details